yniverz/DaWarIch-iOS-Tracker/README.md

 # DaWarIch Companion

-An iOS [DaWarIch](https://github.com/Freika/dawarich) companion app written in Swift.
+An iOS [DaWarIch](https://github.com/Freika/dawarich) high density companion app written in Swift.
 This App is intended to be used with the (self hosted) [DaWarIch](https://github.com/Freika/dawarich) Location Timeline service.

----

-## Main Files and Directories

-- **DaWarIch Companion (directory)**
-  Contains Swift source files for the app’s functionality:
-  - `AppDelegate.swift` and `DaWarIch_CompanionApp.swift`: App lifecycle and entry point.
-  - `ContentView.swift`: Main SwiftUI view for the app.
-  - `LocationHelper.swift`: Handles location tracking and permissions.
-  - `Extensions.swift`: Utility extensions for common data types.
-  - `Models.swift`: Data models for location items and supporting structures.
-  - `Assets.xcassets`: Image and color assets used by the app.
-  - `Preview Content/Preview Assets.xcassets`: Additional resources for SwiftUI Previews.

 ---